 - Flexible content field — create layouts from other fields.
 It’s kind of like a lightweight page builder based on custom field information.

 - Gallery field — upload multiple images to a single field.

 There are also some other differences, like options pages, the ability to clone fields, improvements to the relationship fields, and other smaller tweaks.

 You can see all the ACF PRO features here.

-ACF PRO starts at $25 for lifetime use on a single site.
-Or, you can pay $100 for lifetime use on unlimited sites.
+ACF PRO starts at $49 for yearly use on a single site, $149 yearly for use on 10 sites, and $249 yearly for use on unlimited sites.

 When in doubt, start with the free version until you figure out exactly what functionality you need.
 You can always upgrade later if needed.